writer/langchain-writer/README.md

 # langchain-writer

-This package contains the LangChain integrations for Writer through their `writer-sdk`.
+This package contains the official LangChain integrations for Writer through their `writer-sdk`.

+> **Note:** This package is currently unreleased, in development, and subject to change.

 ## Installation and Setup

-- Install the LangChain partner package
+- Install the LangChain partner package:

 ```bash
 pip install -U langchain-writer
 ```

+- Sign up for [Writer AI Studio](https://app.writer.com/aistudio/signup?utm_campaign=devrel) and follow this [Quickstart](https://dev.writer.com/api-guides/quickstart) to obtain an API key.
-- Get a Writer api key and set it as an environment variable (`WRITER_API_KEY`)
+- Set your Writer API key as an environment variable (`WRITER_API_KEY`).

 ## Chat capabilities

-`Chat Writer` class provide support of streaming/nonstreaming chat completions, tool calls, batching and asynchronous usage:
+The `ChatWriter` class provides support of streaming and non-streaming chat completions, tool calls, batching, and asynchronous usage.

 ### Streaming (sync/async):
 ```python